dlevsha/compalex/README.md

 -p 8000:8000 dlevsha/compalex
 ```

-You need to change variables for your own (described bellow).
+You need to change variables for your own

-Then you start container open the browser and go to ```http://localhost:8000```.
+`DATABASE_DRIVER` - database driver, possible value

+- `mysql` - for MySQL database
+- `pgsql` - for PostgreSQL database
+- `dblib` - for Microsoft SQL Server database
+- `oci`   - for Oracle database

+`DATABASE_HOST` and `DATABASE_HOST_SECONDARY`  - database host name or IP for first and second server

 If your compared DB run locally: